AdobeDocs/experience-manager-core-components.en/help/components/carousel.md

 ![Design dialog of the Carousel Component](/help/assets/carousel-design.png)

 * **Automatically transition slides** - Defines if by default the option to automatically advance the carousel to the next slide is enabled when the content author adds the carousel component to a page.
-* **Transition Delay** - Defines the default value of the transition delay between slides (in milliseconds) when a content author adds the carousel component to a page.
-* **Disable automatic pause on hover** - Defines if by default the option to disable the automatic slide pausing is enabled when **Automatically transition slides** is selected by the content author.
+* **Prepend control elements** - When checked, the control elements will be placed in front of the carousel items to improve accessibility.

 ### Allowed Components Tab {#allowed-components-tab}